 - Kidd St- Enter through the wooden horse stile or the steel stepover at the end of Kidd St.

 If you park inside the conservation area, make sure you exit the park by closing time.
 The reserve is open 4am-10pm daily.
-The main German Church Road entry/day use gate to the internal parking area and day use area facilities is open in summer from 6am-8.00pm.
-Please ensure your vehicles are outside the gate before 6.30pm.
+The main German Church Road entry/day use gate to the internal parking area and day use area facilities is open from 6am-dusk.
+Please ensure your vehicles are outside the gate before dusk.